jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/radio-group/README.md

-# Visual Studio Code Radio Group
+# Jupyter Radio Group

-The `vscode-radio-group` is a web component implementation of a [radio group](https://w3c.github.io/aria-practices/#radiobutton).
-While any DOM content is permissible as a child of the `vscode-radio-group`, only `vscode-radio` content and slotted content with a role of `radio` will receive keyboard support.
+The `jp-radio-group` is a web component implementation of a [radio group](https://w3c.github.io/aria-practices/#radiobutton).
+While any DOM content is permissible as a child of the `jp-radio-group`, only `jp-radio` content and slotted content with a role of `radio` will receive keyboard support.

 ## Attributes